vacu9708/Information_notifier/README.md

 # Information notifier
 ![image](https://user-images.githubusercontent.com/67142421/175791197-45eee1c5-5e88-49e6-9767-fdfd4647b531.png)

+## Why I made this
+My friend told me it would be great if he could get notifications whenever stock market information webpages that he kept track of were updated.<br>
+He gave me opinions to improve the program and I applied them.

 ## About this program
 It is a program that lets you know each time new information is uploaded on webpages you set.

-## Why I made this
-My friend told me it would be great if he could get notifications whenever stock market information webpages that he kept track of were updated.

 ## 🧰 Used things
 * Frontend : C#